Dairy-Free Sour Cream

 Coconut Cream Sour Cream

 Coconut sour cream is super easy and uses only 2 ingredients: coconut cream and lemon juice.
 This is my recipe of choice when cooking.
-Not only is it super easy, but it adds a creamy, smooth tasting sour cream flavor and no one would ever guess it’s dairy free!
-This version can also be used as a dip, but I personally tend to prefer the cashew version for dipping.
+It’s especially good when making sauces, such as my Marsala Sauce!
+Not only is it super easy, but it adds a creamy, smooth tasting sour cream flavor and no one would ever guess it’s dairy-free!

 Cashew Sour Cream

-Cashew sour cream is my dairy free sour cream of choice when used as a topping or a dip.
+Cashew sour cream is my dairy-free sour cream of choice when used as a topping or a dip.
 To me, it tastes the closest to “real” sour cream when eaten plain.
-There are a few drawback though:
+There are a few drawbacks though:

 - If you don’t have a high-powered blender, it won’t be smooth.